tigrisdata/tigris-os-docs/docs/buckets/objects-expiration.md

 # Object Expiration

-If you use Tigris to store objects that have a limited lifetime, you can now set up lifecycle configuration rules to automatically delete them after a specified period.
+If you use Tigris to store objects that have a limited lifetime, you can now set up bucket lifecycle configuration rules to automatically delete them after a specified period.

 ## Configuring object expiration

-Tigris allows you to set up a Time-To-Live (TTL) configuration for objects in a bucket.
-This configuration can be used to automatically delete objects after a specified period.
+Tigris allows you to set up a expiration configuration for objects in a bucket through bucket lifecycle rules.

 The TTL can be set in two ways: